 I am an Australian-American writer.
-My forthcoming novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
+My latest novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
 The three of them tip the balance in a bloody underworld power struggle.
 Razorhurst publishes in Australia in July and in the USA in March 2014.

-My previous novel, Liar, is kind of self explanatory, i.e. it’s about a liar.
+My previous solo novel, Liar, is kind of self explanatory, i.e. it’s about a liar.
 It is my most popular novel, which says something about, um, something.

 In another life I was an academic and edited a scholarly collection of feminist science fiction in the twentieth century, Daughters of Earth and wrote a scholary tome, The Battle of The Sexes in Science Fiction.